C-RISe supports vulnerable coastal populations from the consequences of climate variability and climate change

 C-RISe is a project in partnership between the UK, Mozambique, Madagascar and South Africa to provide access to information on sea level, storm surge, wind speed and wave heights.

-One of the primary C-RISe objectives is to build local capacity in using satellite data to provide scientific decision support for strategy development, governance and management of coastal areas to increase resilience to coastal hazards.
+One of C-RISe’s main aims is building local capacity: using satellite data to provide scientific decision support for strategy development, coastal management and governance to increase resilience to hazards.